 at the other schools within the University.
 A number of students take

-courses at The Art Institute of Boston and through the Center for the
+courses at both the College of Liberal Arts and Sciences and the College of Art and Design and through the Center for the

 Adult Learner.
 Juniors and seniors also take advantage of the

 opportunity to try out graduate level classes in the School of Education

 or the Graduate School of Arts and Social Sciences.

 Does Lesley offer any merit scholarships to transfer students?Yes, we offer several merit scholarships for qualified transfer

 students.
 No separate application is required for the scholarships.
 All

 admitted transfers who meet the minimum scholarship criteria will be